 Make Regular Improvements

-But keep in mind that investing in regular improvements, and not just repairs, can reduce tenant turnover and even increase the amount you are able to charge in rent.
+However, keep in mind that investing in regular improvements, and not just repairs, can reduce tenant turnover and even increase the amount you can charge in rent.
+Additionally, when tenants see landlords trying to improve the property, they feel better about the rent they pay and living there.

 Review Rental Increases Carefully